 When I was a kid, I played a number of sports.
 Baseball.
-Track.
 Football.
 Basketball.
 Tennis.
-The best game may have been wiffle ball.
+A little track and field.
+The best game may have been Wiffle ball.
 Thin bat.
 Plastic ball.
 With the right amount of spin, you can make the ball dance in front of a batter.
 Bert Blyleven, eat your heart out.
-I’m sure hall of fame ball players played wiffle ball as children (no emperical evidence here, just a gut check).
+I’m sure hall of fame ballplayers played Wiffle ball as children (no empirical evidence here, just a gut check).

 During the summer, we’d gather at the park and play for hours.
 I marveled at the older kids.
 They could hit the ball a country mile, crushing it across the street with ease (that was considered a home run).
 Trying any drill I could think up, I would spend hours trying to catch up.
 I’d throw a tennis ball against the garage.
 Swing-weighted bats.
 I was determined to beat the other guy.
 In life, really, we set a number of goals based on what our peers accomplish.
 We admire the Land Rover in the neighbor’s garage.
 Envy a teammate’s promotion.
 Become jealous of what our high school classmates went on to accomplish.

 I suppose this is fine, a testament to human nature.
 Eventually, I did become king of the Wiffle ball diamond.
 After it happened, the game lost its luster.
 So it went, until one day our team was beaten handily by a group of kids a few towns over.
 Dejected, I wasn’t sure I wanted to go through all that effort again.
 Thinking back, it makes me ponder if, at times, I was playing the wrong game.
 Instead of fueling the envy monster, maybe, trying to improve would have been the better approach.
 Self-reflection and measurement is the better answer.

 - Well, this isn’t a typical yellow Wiffle ball bat.
 But I didn’t always practice with one either; one uses what they have at their disposal.
 Pictures are no different.